-Children are encouraged to build positive relationships and attachments with adults and each other, and to play cooperatively, taking turns and sharing fairy by the end of the Reception.
+Children are encouraged to build positive relationships and attachments with adults and each other, and to play cooperatively, taking turns and sharing fairy by the end of the reception.

 Children should be able to work towards a set goal and give their focused attention to adults, even when they are playing.
-They are supporte to be independent learners and be resilient and show a level of perseverance if they are faced with a challenge.
+They are supported to be independent learners who are resilient and show a level of perseverance if they are faced with a challenge.